The Best Time to Replace Your Plumbing and What to Expect

 FAQ Section

-How long does it take to repair plumbing?
+How long does it take to replace plumbing?

-Do I need to replace my plumbing system if there is a leak?
+Should I replace my plumbing system if there is a leak?

-What kind of pipe do I need to use to replace my plumbing?
+What type of pipes will I need to replace my plumbing?